ccleouf66/ui-driver-nutanix/README.md

 # ui-driver-nutanix
-Rancher UI driver for Mutanix docker-machine driver
+Rancher UI driver for Nutanix docker-machine driver

 ## Using